davidkeen/gpxconnect/readme.txt

 1. Create a custom field called 'gpx' with GPX data.
 1. Insert the [gpxconnect] shortcode into your post.
 Use the 'name' parameter to specify the filename that is created on the device.
 This should be unique.
 Eg, [gpx name=my_route]

+= How can I report a bug/feature request? =

+Create an issue in the [GitHub issue tracker](https://github.com/davidkeen/gpxconnect/issues).

 == Changelog ==

 = 1.0 =